Integrating Text and Image: Determining Multimodal Document Intent in Instagram Posts: The MDID Dataset

 \section{The MDID Dataset}

-Our dataset, MDID (the \textit{Multimodal Document Intent Dataset}) consists of $1299$ Instagram posts that we collected with the goal of developing a rich and diverse set of posts for each of the eight illocutionary types in our intent taxonomy.
-For each intent we collected at least $16$ hashtags or users that would be likely to yield a high proportion of posts that could be labeled by that heading, the goal of populating each category with a rich and diverse set.
+Our dataset, MDID (the \textit{Multimodal Document Intent Dataset}) consists of $1299$ public Instagram posts that we collected with the goal of developing a rich and diverse set of posts for each of the eight illocutionary types in our intent taxonomy.
+For each intent we collected at least $16$ hashtags or users likely to yield a high proportion of posts that could be labeled by that heading.

 For the {\em advocative} intent, we selected mostly hashtags advocating and spanning political or social ideology such as \#pride and \#maga.
 For the {\em promotive} intent we relied on the \#ad tag that Instagram has recently begun requiring for sponsored posts.
-We used tags such as relating to events rather than products, and \#selfie and \#ootd (outfit of the day) for the exhibitionist intent.
-Any tags that focused on the self as the most important aspect of the post would usually yield exhibitionist data.
-The expressive posts were retrieved via tags that actively expressed something, such as \#lovehim or \#merrychristmas.
+For {\em exhibitionist} intent we used tags that focused on the self as the most important aspect of the post such as \#selfie and \#ootd (outfit of the day).
+The {\em expressive} posts were retrieved via tags that actively expressed a stance or an affective intent, such as \#lovehim or \#merrychristmas.
 Informative posts were taken from informative accounts such as news websites.
-Entertainment posts drew on an eclectic groups of tags such as \#meme, \#earthporn, \#fatalframes.
-Finally, provocative posts were extracted via tags that either expressed a provocative message or that would draw people into being influenced or provoked by the post (\#redpill, \#antifa, \#eattherich, \#snowflake).
+Entertainment posts drew on an eclectic group of tags such as \#meme, \#earthporn, \#fatalframes.
+Finally, provocative posts were extracted via tags that either expressed a controversial or provocative message or that would draw people into being influenced or provoked by the post (\#redpill, \#antifa, \#eattherich, \#snowflake).

 \paragraph{Data Labeling:} Data was pre-processed (for example to convert all albums to single image-caption pairs).
-We developed a simple annotation toolkit that displayed an image--caption pair and asked the user to confirm whether the data was acceptable and if so to identify the post's intent (advocative, promotive, exhibitionist, expressive, informative, entertainment, provocative), contextual relationship (minimal, close, transcendent), and semiotic relationship (divergent, parallel, additive).
-Every image was labeled by at least two independent human annotators.
-We retained only those images on which all annotators agreed.
-Dataset statistics are shown in \autoref{table:freq}.
+We developed a simple annotation toolkit that displayed an image--caption pair and asked the annotator to confirm whether the pair was relevant (contains both an image and text in English) and if so to identify the post's intent (advocative, promotive, exhibitionist, expressive, informative, entertainment, provocative), contextual relationship (minimal, close, transcendent), and semiotic relationship (divergent, parallel, additive).
+Two of the authors collaborated on the labelers manual and then labeled the data by consensus, and any label on which the authors disagreed after discussion was removed.
+Dataset statistics are shown in \autoref{table:freq}; see \url{https://github.com/karansikka1/documentIntent_emnlp19} for the data.